 #4: Listen to how you’re speaking to yourself

 Next, notice what script is running through your mind.
 How are you talking to yourself and what words are you using?
 Often, imposter syndrome ensures that voice is a negative, inner critic!
 So become aware of it and take steps to make it more loving and nurturing.
 Combat that voice by turning it into your inner cheerleader instead.
 Remind yourself you’ve got this – you’re in control – and you’re going to take charge by changing the record to a more positive one.

 #5: Lean in and accept it

-Rather than ignoring or pushing down the feelings your having, acknowledge them.
-Name them for what they are – imposter syndrome.
+Rather than ignoring or pushing down the feelings you’re having, acknowledge them.
+Name them for what they are – imposter feelings.
 Notice when it happens to you and how it feels and where you’re feeling it.
 By accepting it in this way, you’re taking steps towards owning it and taking some of the power out of it.
 By leaning into it, you can give yourself permission to get a little vulnerable, and maybe even share your feelings with others – you may just be surprised at how releasing that can be for everyone involved.

 #6: Use affirmations to counteract the negative thoughts